sfraney/recipe-book/content/recipes/ginger-beer.md

 1. Pour in to sealable - preferably plastic - bottles.
 1. Let sit at room temperature until bottles are proper carbonation.
 1. Place in fridge, cool, and enjoy.

+## Impressions

+First of all, it takes a few days to carbonate.
+The plastic bottle I was carbonating in (one from [Mr. Beer](https://www.mrbeer.com "Mr. Beer") kit) was still not carbonated enough when the sides were pretty firm (just a bit of deflection).

+Strong ginger bite, but not more than [Q Ginger Beer](https://qmixers.com/our-mixers/ginger-beer/ "Q Ginger Beer").
+It seemed really strong after cooling off the stove, but after some carbonation, it actually didn't seem too bad.
+It's a little too sweet though, so I think I'll take down the sugar a bit next time.